gerrymandr/visualizations/stateRules/README.txt

 The state redistricting data can be accessed at this link: https://docs.google.com/spreadsheets/d/1YhPhwGKIqbtwPvz6mbHkTj68WJMim2lPmtVrO4cfP4A/edit#gid=0.
 It must be downloaded as a CSV, the name changed to stateRules.csv, and within a folder called data in the home directory of the R Shiny App.

 The app is running online at https://vrdiapps.shinyapps.io/stateRules/.
+Watch out, it takes a very long time to load!